rvenet/RVENet-Demo/README.md

 ### Running the Code Locally on Your Computer

 You may also run our model locally on your computer by following the steps below.
 We recommend this option if you want to analyze a large number of DICOM files or you wish to substantially modify our code.
-To run our model, a computer with CUDA-enabled GPU is required.
+To run our model, a computer with a CUDA-enabled GPU is required.

   1) Ensure that the version of CUDA Toolkit installed on your computer supports the version of Pytorch specified in `requirements.txt`
   2) Create a virtual environment (Python 3.8) and activate it